tk231/DSBio2020/README.md

 ## Requirements

-Due to the use of [Binder](https://mybinder.readthedocs.io/en/latest/about/about.html), users should be able to run the Jupyter Notebooks on their desktop.
+Due to the use of [Binder](https://mybinder.readthedocs.io/en/latest/about/about.html), users should be able to run the Jupyter Notebooks in their web browsers.
 This has not been tested.

 ## Contributing